cepdnaclk/e18-co502-RV32IM-pipeline-implementation-group7/cpu/modules/alu_module/README.md

 # ALU Module

-This repository contains an Arithmetic Logic Unit (ALU) module implemented in Verilog.
+This module contains an Arithmetic Logic Unit (ALU) module implemented in Verilog.
 The ALU supports the RV32IM instruction set architecture.

 ## Description

 The ALU module performs various arithmetic and logic operations based on the control signals provided.
 It supports the following instructions:

+- FORWARD
 - ADD
 - SUB
 - SLL